Quantitatively Nonblocking Supervisory Control of Discrete-Event Systems: Quantitatively Nonblocking Supervisory Control Problem Formulation

-Let $x \in X$ be an arbitrary state and $N$ a finite positive integer.
-We say that state $x$ is {\em $N$-step coreachable} if
+Now associate $Q_{m,i}$ with a finite positive integer $N_i$, and consider an arbitrary state in $q \in Q$.
+We say that state $q$ is {\em $N_i$-step coreachable} (wrt. $Q_{m,i}$) if

-Condition (i) holds under the assumption that $\bf K$ is nonblocking and ensures that $C_{\bf K}(q)$ is nonempty.
-Condition (ii) means that all strings that lead $x$ to a marker state for the first time have length at most $N$.
-Intuitively, one may think of the `maximum distance' between $x$ and $X_m$ (i.e. length of the longest string from $x$ to $X_m$) bounded by $N$.
-Since $L_m({\bf K}) \subseteq L_m({\bf G})$, each marker state $x_m \in X_m$ corresponds to a marker state $q_m \in Q_m$; namely a string leading $\bf K$ to $x_m$ necessarily leads the plant to a marker state $q_m$.
-Moreover, since in requirement (R1) all the marker states are treated equal, if $Q_m$ represents task completion, $X_m$ will also represent task completion.
-Hence condition~(ii) means that in the worst case, it takes $N$ steps from state $x$ to complete tasks.
+Condition (i) requires that there exists a string $s \in \Sigma^*$ leading $q$ to a marker state in $Q_{m,i}$.
+Condition (ii) means that all strings that lead $q$ to $Q_{m,i}$ for the first time have length at most $N_i$.
+Intuitively, condition~(ii) means that in the worst case, it takes $N_i$ steps from state $q$ to arrive a marker state in $Q_{m,i}$. }

-Now we introduce the new concept of quantitative nonblockingness of a generator.
+With $N_i$-step correachability, we introduce the new concept of quantitative nonblockingness of a generator.